Pretty well never I would say, but I would, wouldn’t I! So let me explain myself more by describing The Ripple Effect.

 In other words, I will do nothing until a problem or issue is seen to exist.
 I will complete safe experiments once an issue is acknowledged.
 The best safe experiments are designed – and implemented when I have to ability to act on choices I have discerned.

 I can make choices only after I have thought about things and made a judgement that something needs to change AND I can see how to go about it.

 THE SAFE EXPERIMENT: How does this work in practice so you can make a judgment about the progress you are making?
 Get a piece of paper:

 - From the work you have done so far: identify one issue you did not realise existed for you, but you do now.
 How did you help the issue come into existence – into your awareness?

 - From your present assessment, can you imagine something that has yet to be done?
 This will be something on the edge of your awareness or at the outer edges of window of tolerance (WOT) – between the known, inside the window and toward the unknown – along that scenic route.
 If you find something – how significant is it in your life, now?

 - What are the alternative ways of thinking about the change you might need to make?
 Perhaps a friend or partner can help you ‘brain storm’, that is, write down as many possibilities as you can without censoring anything as ‘silly’ or unreasonable.
 Sort out the reasonable and unreasonable only after the event.

 - What is stopping you making the necessary change?
-What is it about your skillful and unskillful actions that appears to get in the way?
+What is it about your skilful and unskilful actions that appears to get in the way?
 What abilities can you now apply to make something happen?

 The Discount Matrix allows us to organise our work in many ways and I cannot list them all here.
-Test it out for me further and see what you can find.
+Test it out further and see what you can find.